 About Our College

-The College of Education is the largest teacher preparation program of the 23 programs in the state and is accredited by the Kansas State Department of Education and the National Council for Accreditation of Teacher Education, or NCATE.
+The College of Education produces more teachers than any of the other 24 teacher training programs in the state and is accredited by the Kansas State Department of Education and the National Council for Accreditation of Teacher Education, or NCATE.

-We have a diverse student body with more than 2,300 students; 14% of the student body is composed of multicultural students.
-There are 1,000 graduate students, and of the College’s 1,300 undergraduates, 90% are from Kansas.
-33% of undergraduate students are first generation college attendees compared to 15% of graduate students.
+We have a diverse student body with more than 2,300 students; 15% of the student body is composed of multicultural students.
+There are approximately 1,000 graduate students, and of the College’s 1,300 undergraduates, 88% are from Kansas.
+Eleven percent of the student body is affiliated with the military, and 28% of undergraduate students are first generation college attendees.
 The College boasts graduates living in all 105 Kansas counties, 50 states and 48 countries.

-Our Professional Development Schools (PDS) partnership program – the clinical experiences portion of the curriculum – was recently selected as a top program in the country.
-Our faculty members are routinely sought out for important state and national discussions concerning education, such as the Common Core Standards, Next Generation Science Standards and the Carnegie Project on the Education Doctorate and more.
+Our Professional Development School (PDS) Network – the clinical experiences portion of the curriculum – was recently selected as a top program in the country.
+Our faculty members are routinely sought out for important state and national discussions concerning education.

-In addition to our award-winning teacher preparation program, the college offers postgraduate programs for educators as well as career-enhancing degree options in adult education, student affairs and academic advising for professionals in a variety of fields ranging from the military to business to nonprofits.
+In addition to our award-winning teacher preparation program, the college offers postgraduate programs for educators as well as career-enhancing degree options in adult learning and leadership, student affairs, and academic advising for professionals in a variety of fields ranging from the military to business to nonprofits.

-There are several Centers and partner organizations housed within the College devoted to specialized content areas or populations such as technology, rural education, science education, multicultural education, social studies, school leadership, equity, student and professional services, academic advising, program evaluation and agriculture in the classroom.
+There are various Centers and partner organizations housed within the College devoted to specialized content areas or populations such as technology, multicultural and multilingual education, social studies, school leadership, academic advising, program evaluation and agriculture in the classroom.